List of ecoregions affected by woody plant encroachment: Namibia

 Woody plant encroachment, locally called bush encroachment, is estimated to affect more than 45 million hectares of savanna and woodland in Namibia.
 As a result, agricultural productivity in Namibia has declined by two-thirds throughout the past decades.
 The phenomenon affects both commercial and communal farming in Namibia, mostly the central, eastern and north-eastern regions.
 Woody encroachment is more prevalent under intense grazing by cattle compared to intense grazing by wild herbivores.
 Also in national parks that feature a mixed land use of cattle herding and wildlife, bush encroachment has been observed.
 In the Bwabwata National Park, a long-term data analysis for the period 1996-2019 has revealed biodiversity losses due to woody encroachment.
 Common encroacher species include Dichrostachys cinerea, which is most dominant in areas with higher precipitation.
-As a result of woody encroachment, Namibia has the highest share of trees outside classifieds forests among all African countries.
+As a result of woody encroachment, Namibia has the highest share of trees outside classified forests among all African countries.
 The probability of continued woody encroachment increases due to climate change.

 The government of Namibia has recognised bush encroachment as a key challenge for the national economy and food safety.
-In its Fifth National Development Plan (NDP5), it stipulates that bush shall be thinned on 82.200 hectares per annum.
+In its Fifth National Development Plan (NDP5), it stipulates that bush shall be thinned on 82,200 hectares per annum.
 At the same time, the reduction of woody encroachment on 1.9 million hectares until 2040 is one of Namibia's primary Land Degradation Neutrality Targets under the UNCCD framework.
 The Government of Namibia pursues a value addition strategy, promoting the sustainable use of bush biomass, which in turn is expected to finance bush harvesting operations and therefore act as an economic incentive.

 As a result, the encroaching bush is increasingly seen as a valuable resource for commercial utilisation.
 A national study on the economics of land degradation in 2015 placed the aggregated potential net benefit of bush control and biomass utilisation over 25 years at N$48 billion (USD billion).
 Existing value chains include wood briquettes for household use, woodchips for thermal and electrical energy generation (currently used at Ohorongo Cement, Namibia Breweries Limited), export charcoal, biochar as soil enhancer and animal feed supplement, bush-based animal feed, flooring and decking material, wood carvings, firewood and construction material, i.e. wood composite material and fibreboards.
 Further explored uses include bush biomass as a sustainable carbon carrier, for example for synthetic fuels.